-Sent: Friday, 20 May 2022 3:21 PM

-To: Julie McLean < imclean@warrnambool.vic.gov.au >
+Sent: Friday, 20 May 2022 3:21 PM To: Julie McLean <jmclean@warrnambool.vic.gov.au> Subject:

-Subject:

 CAUTION: This email originated from outside of Warrnambool City Council.
 Do not follow guidance, click links, or open attachments unless you recognise the sender and know the content is safe.
 Hi Julie

 I help Mum with her appointments.
-With regards to your letter requesting a meeting with next Wednesday at 11am or 11.30am would be good - if you are able to come to
+With regards to your letter requesting a meeting with the state of the stat